vamsivarikuti/node-tvmaze-api-ts/README.md

 ```
 npm i tvmaze-api-ts
 ```
-useyar it in your projekt
+use it in your projekt

 ```js
 // node way